VidyaSagar-RVSR/Music-Webpage/README.md

 This is a frontend project made by using Html,css,Javascript

-sorry for the inconvenience of not uploading as a folder, anyway just make Images folder for all jpeg files and Audio for mp3 files
+sorry for the inconvenience of not uploading as a folder, anyway just make Images folder for all jpeg files and Audio for mp3 files.

-Each line is commented in javascript, So u can understand the need of each line.
+Each line is commented in javascript, So you can understand the need of each line.
 So just flow through the code

 #AIM/GOAL
 The goal is to create a basic webpage whivh will play some music when that instrument option is clicked